nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Working With JSON Schema

-GCN Notices are distributed in JSON format.
-This guide describes how to programmatically read JSON schema.
+For new missions, GCN Notices are preferably distributed in JSON format.
+This guide describes how to programmatically read the JSON schema.

 ## Parsing JSON Notices